 Gaelic games, as the name suggests, are games unique to Ireland.
 The two primary men’s Gaelic games are football and hurling under the auspices of the Gaelic Athletic Association (GAA).
 Women play ladies’ Gaelic football under the Ladies’ Gaelic Football Association (LGFA) and camogie (almost identical to hurling) under The Camogie Association.
 The GAA, the largest sporting organisation in the country, was established in 1884.
 Croke Park on Dublin’s north side is its headquarters – it’s also the largest stadium in the country.

 Being a grassroots organisation, there are 134 Gaelic clubs across the county of Dublin, with 2,518 in total across Ireland.
 Despite the popularity of these sports, none of the players are paid and many hold-down day jobs.
-Players are chosen from these clubs to represent their county in competition.
+Players are chosen from their clubs to represent their county in competition.
 The largest of these competitions is the yearly All Ireland Senior Football and Hurling Championships.
-Dublin are both the reigning All Ireland Senior Men’s & Women’s Football Champions for 2018.
+Dublin is both the reigning All Ireland Senior Men’s & Women’s Football Champions for 2018.